codeup-germain/Esports-Analysis/README.md

 [(Back to top)](#table-of-contents)
 <!-- Describe your modeling process -->
 - Split the data into X and y groups and into train and test datasets.
-- Utilized cross validation and grid search.
+- Utilized cross-validation and grid search.
 - Created optimized random forest classifier.
 - Refit the best performing model on our entire train dataset.

 **Model accuracy**

-- ~95% mean cross validation accuracy.
+- ~64% mean cross-validated accuracy.
-- Refit the best performing model on our entire train dataset.

 ### Evaluate
 [(Back to top)](#table-of-contents)
 <!-- Describe your evaluation process -->
 **Test Accuracy**
-- Models accuracy on test data: ~61.15%
+- Models accuracy on test data: ~61.10%
 **Test Precision**
-- Models precision on test data: ~63%
+- Models precision on test data: ~60%
 **Test Recall**
 - Models Recall on test data: ~57%
 **F1-Score**
-- Models F1-score on test data: ~60%
+- Models F1-score on test data: ~59%
 **Support**
-- Models support for test data: 497
+- Models support for test data: 237
 # Conclusion
 [(Back to top)](#table-of-contents)
 <!-- Wrap up with conclusions and takeaways -->